 Load video

-France has had big names representing them at Eurovision, such as Patricia Kaas, Natasha St. Pierre, and Patrick Fiori, although they were unable to secure a win.
-However, in 1977, Marie Myriam won over the juries with “L’Oiseau Et L’Enfant,” which was a massive victory and became a hit throughout Europe.
-However, this was over 40 years ago, and France has struggled to achieve similar success since then.
+Throughout Eurovision history, France has been represented by notable figures such as Patricia Kaas, Natasha St. Pierre, and Patrick Fiori, although a victory has eluded them.
+However, in 1977, Marie Myriam captured the hearts of juries with “L’Oiseau Et L’Enfant,” securing a monumental victory and widespread acclaim across Europe.
+Despite this triumph over 40 years ago, France has encountered challenges in replicating similar levels of success since then.

-As a member of the Big 5 countries, France automatically qualifies for the Grand Final, along with Germany, the UK, Spain, and Italy.
+As a member of the Big 5 countries, France benefits from automatic qualification for the Grand Final, alongside Germany, the UK, Spain, and Italy, affording them a prestigious position in the Eurovision landscape.

 YouTube